sports injury clinic in cheltenham

 - Hamstring Strain - The hamstring muscle is located in the back thigh.
 Lack of stretching can cause this muscle to be pulled.
 If this condition persists more than two weeks, a sports injury specialist can help with treatment to promote healing of the pulled muscle.

-- Hip Flexor Strain - The hip flexor muscles are in the upper, front thigh.
+- The hip flexor muscles are in the upper, front thigh.
 Sprinting, running inclines and sudden movement can cause a hip flexor strain.
 There may be bruising in the thigh area along with inflammation and pain.
-Stretching and range of motion exercises with a physiotherapist can assist with recovery.

 - Shoulder Injury - in sports these range from dislocations and misalignments to strains and sprains of shoulder muscles and ligaments.
 The shoulder is a weak joint and prone to injuries during sports activities.
-Research studies have shown that physiotherapy is one of the most effective, non-invasive, and drug-free approach.

 Why Choose Us